Undergraduate General Education

 Diversity Courses

 Azusa Pacific University recognizes that diversity is an expression of God’s image and boundless creativity.
 In an effort to integrate diversity studies into the curriculum, pertinent issues are addressed within General Education courses, and specific courses focus on diverse perspectives.
-APU also offers an ethnic studies minor through the College of Liberal Arts and Sciences.
+APU also offers an ethnic studies minor through the School of Humanities and Sciences.
 Explore our courses that examine diversity-related topics (course descriptions can also be found in the online catalog).

 Frequently Asked Questions